 This week we have a video from Dr. Chelsi Day (Antioch University New England, PsyD ’12) a sport psychologist with the Ohio State Buckeyes.
 She is an Assistant Clinical Faculty through the School of Medicine but works 100% as a sport psychologist in the Department of Athletics.
 She was always motivated by her dream to be a sport psychologist and we are grateful to her for sharing some of that dream with us.
 She can be reached on Twitter @sportpsychmind or at [email protected]

-We also have some comments by Dr. Laura Hilton, now Laura Pinti, (Antioch University New England, PsyD) from Connecticut, who has recently made some changes in her work life and has embraced the telehealth world during this time.
+We also have some comments by Dr. Laura Pinti (Hilton), (Antioch University New England, PsyD) from Connecticut, who has recently made some changes in her work life and has embraced the telehealth world during this time.
 Laura has a Psychology Today profile, and her business name is Connected Psychological Services & Consulting, LLC (no website… yet!).
 You can also reach her at [email protected].